-Although the Issuer has in place a range of risk management procedures designed to mitigate the aforementioned risks.
-See further in section entitled "Risk Management Framework" there is no guarantee that the procedures will be effective in all circumstances, in which case the Issuer could experience material losses.
+The Issuer's economic capital due to market risk increased in 2020, first and foremost due to extreme volatility in equity markets following the COVID-19 pandemic, whereas exposure in the Issuer's trading portfolios increased only temporarily due to market making activities.
+See further the 2020 Annual Financial Statements which are incorporated by reference into this Base Prospectus.
+Although the Issuer has in place a range of risk management procedures designed to mitigate the aforementioned risks, see further in "Description of the Issuer- Risk Management Framework", there is no guarantee that the procedures will be effective in all circumstances, in which case the Issuer could experience material losses.
 Any losses due to market risk exposure could have a material adverse effect on the Issuer's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Covered Bonds.